Tutorial

 Target Molecule Entry

 The SMILES input interface allows you to enter the target molecule for retrosynthesis analysis.
-Here we are using Cyanostilbene as an example:
+This tutorial uses Cyanostilbene as an example:

 "COc1ccc(-c2ccc(/C=C(\\C#N)c3ccc(-c4ccncc4)cc3)cc2)cc1"

-We then click “Analyze” to start the retrosynthesis process and the system will validate the SMILES and begin pathway generation.
+Click Analyze to start the retrosynthesis process.
+The system validates the SMILES and begins pathway generation.

 SMILES Input Interface